heimdalr/berlinplaces/README.md

 berlinplaces is essentially me playing around with [Open Street Map](https://wiki.osmfoundation.org/wiki/Main_Page) data.
 The goal is (was), to imitate Google's [Places Autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete#introduction)
 (-API) without the strings attached.
-That is, provide an API that is free (beer and speech), has a low latency, has a good "hit rate" (e.g. compensates typos), and is slim and easy in terms of deployment:
+That is, provide an API that is free (beer and speech), has a low latency, has a good "hit rate" (e.g. compensates typos), and is slim and easy in terms of deployment.

+Thus here it is, berlinplaces is:

 - free: it's here and OSS
 - [latency](#latency): basic tests show ~4ms without typos ~13ms with early typos (locally, on an i5-4670S)